codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 ## Version inconsistency between local and Codemagic

 **Description**:
-Builds succeed locally but not on Codemagic and throw vague errors, such as `Gradle task bundleRelease failed with exit code 1`, or build is successful but some functions aren't working.
+Builds succeed locally but not on Codemagic and throw vague errors, such as `Gradle task bundleRelease failed with exit code 1`, or the build is successful, but some functions aren't working.

 **Cause**: These issues are likely caused because plugin and gradle versions used locally are different from the versions used on Codemagic.
 If you are using a gradle version that is different from Codemagic, you have to define it in `gradle wrapper`.
-Otherwise, Codemagic ignores your `build.gradle` file and your build won't work properly.
+Otherwise, Codemagic ignores your `build.gradle` file, and your build won't work properly.
 See which [software versions Codemagic uses](../releases-and-versions/versions/).

 **Solution**: First, you need to make sure that the `gradlew` file isn't in `.gitignore`.
 Look for `**/android/gradlew`, and if it's in `.gitignore`, delete it from there.
 Then add `!gradle-wrapper.jar` to a new line in `.gitignore` to create an exception so that `gradle-wrapper.jar` would also be excluded from `.gitignore`.